ASLeonard/pangenome_summer_school/slides/lecture_13.md

 # Recap

-Let's recap that lecture
-TODO: add recap about short read alignment?
+We have learned about:
+ - aligning short or long reads to pangenome graphs
+ - manipulating GAF files
+ - impracticalities of working with complex graphs

 ---

 # Objectives

-You should be able to
+By the end of the lecture, we should be able to:
+ - prioritise interesting regions for manual inspection
- - Find SV disrupted genes in a pangenome
+ - search pangenome graphs for disrupted genes
- - TODO: check these
- - Identify possible QTL responsible for binary traits
+ - identify putative QTL bubbles associated with binary traits

-TODO: add objectives
+---

+# Overview

+- "Functional" variants
+- Easy approaches
+- Hard approaches
+- Possible future directions

 ---